-In fact, we often get asked if our editors will also write content for websites.
+We often get asked if our editors will also write content for websites.

 What Is Copywriting?

-Copywriting is a professional discipline that focuses on creating copy.
-Their focus is copy that converts and meets the business goal.
-Because it can be a professional discipline that is more akin to a trade (like plumbing) than formal schooling, copywriters work for years to hone their craft of creating copy that accomplishes its goals.
+A copywriter’s focus is copy, or text, that converts and meets the business goal.
+Because copywriting is a professional discipline more akin to trades like plumbing than formal schooling, copywriters work for years to hone their craft by creating persuasive copy that accomplishes business goals.

 What Is Copy Editing?